 Back to the Matic Network

-The Matic network is a Plasma MVP implementation; the network has child chains which are almost like EVM (Ethereum Virtual Machine) based side chains.
-Those can handle both asset transactions like the current MVP implementation and smart contact executions.
+The Matic Network is a Plasma MVP implementation; the network has child chains which are almost like EVM (Ethereum Virtual Machine) based side chains.
+Those can handle both asset transactions like the current MVP implementation and smart contract executions.